morhilai/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/storing-entities.dotnet.markdown

 ---
 {NOTE: }

-* To store an entity in the **session** object, use one of the three overloaded `Store` methods.
+* To store an entity in a session, use one of the three overloaded `Store` methods.

-* The session will track all changes made to the entity (within the `using` statement).
+* That session will track all changes made to the entity.

-* The entity and any changes made to it will be saved to the database as a new document upon next call to `SaveChanges()`.
+* The entity, and any changes made to it, will be saved to the database as a new document upon next call to `SaveChanges()`.

 * In this page:
   * [Syntax](../../client-api/session/storing-entities#syntax)